pashaPASHaa/ascomp/README.md

 ```
 python3 -u src/run1.py --city Rome --seed_list 2025 2026 2027 2028 2029
 ```
-It will process Rome true user preferences for five different data partition seeds (2025--2029 in this case) and save results (`out/` dir) and corresponding training logs (`log/` dir) to disk.
+It will process user preferences in Rome city for five different data partition seeds and save results (`out/` dir) and corresponding training logs (`log/` dir) to disk.
 Change Rome to Florence, Pisa, Istanbul, and London (one at a time) in ordred to process other cities.